-It’s true that the Kindle in tablet form now has lots more features.
-It can be used for many purposes other than reading.
-The reading experience itself has been diminished somewhat.
-With the introduction of the LCD touchscreen, the Kindle Fire doesn’t read as well as the E Ink screens on ordinary Kindles.
-Which have no glare and are easier on the eyes.
+Amazon has recently announced the release of its tablet reader, the Kindle Fire, in the UK.
+Previously released in the US towards the end of last year, the Fire aims to combine the features of the existing traditional Kindle eReaders, with an Android tablet.
+The device sold very successfully in the US and has become one of the leaders in the Android tablet market, competing with the Apple iPad.
+However while the Kindle in tablet form now has lots more features and can be used for many purposes other than reading, the reading experience itself has been diminished somewhat.
+With the introduction of the LCD touchscreen, the Kindle Fire doesn’t read as well as the E Ink screens on ordinary Kindles, which have no glare and are easier on the eyes.
 One big plus however is that this is the first Kindle with a colour screen.
 As we send all our eBooks in full colour, this is great news for those of you who have written textbooks or books with pictures or graphics.

-So as eBook sales continue to soar, with Amazon announcing this summer that UK eBook sales have overtaken that of physical books.
-Its good to see that the technology in the eReader market is continuing to develop to meet the demand.
+So as eBook sales continue to soar, with Amazon announcing this summer that UK eBook sales have overtaken that of physical books, its good to see that the technology in the eReader market is continuing to develop to meet the demand.
 Will we eventually see the death of the paper book?
 I personally think it is possible, but not for many years.
-However it is heartening to know that TV, film and celebrity culture have not killed off literature entirely.
-Even if it is having to adapt to survive.
+However it is heartening to know that TV, film and celebrity culture have not killed off literature entirely, even if it is having to adapt to survive.